phax/ph-commons/README.md

   * `com.helger.commons.text.impl` - the default implementations of the interfaces defined in the parent package
   * `com.helger.commons.text.resolve` - contains the stuff for multilingual text resolving based on an enumeration, and falling back to a properties file if needed.
   * `com.helger.commons.text.resource` - utility classes for handling `ResourceBundle`s in an easy way, as well as UTF-8 and XML resource bundles.
-  * `com.helger.commons.text.utils` - utility string classes that are deprecated in favour of package `com.helger.commons.string.utils`.
   * `com.helger.commons.thirdparty` - contains a domain model and a registry for handling referenced thirdparty libraries.
   * `com.helger.commons.timing` - contains a simple stop watch class.
   * `com.helger.commons.tree` - contains interfaces for a basic tree and a basic tree item